Cultural Producers Programme

 Mentoring and coaching

-Placements in a local organisation with a focus on events and programming in a community setting
+Placement in a local organisation with a focus on events and programming in a community setting

 You will receive a training bursary to support your time participating in all elements of the programme.